leventemo/lvnt/src/data/blog/_2025/cycling-shorts.md

 Conclusion, the personal one: each to their own.
 Humanity can be divided into two major camps and I belong in one.
 I don't belong in the other.

-Conclusion, the practical one: when road rage strikes in the form of a need to slow your car down because that "sportsperson" has ventured onto tha narrow country road in his, say, neon-orange cycling shorts, don't shout.
+Conclusion, the practical one: when road rage strikes in the form of a need to slow your car down because that "sportsperson" has ventured onto that narrow country road in his, say, neon-orange cycling shorts, don't shout.
 Don't ask him if cyclists pay road taxes.
 Just observe his shorts and have a good laugh at him, the incarnation of "I have the rights to ride my bike here".